 - For your treatment; or

-Sale of PHI or Electronic Health Records.
+Sale of PHI.
 Ochsner may not sell protected health information unless authorized by you.
 An authorization is not needed if the purpose of the exchange is for:

 - Your treatment;